-Cathy and I try to meet up almost once a week at a coffee shop to get some work done which is nice, but every once in a while I like to force myself to head out solo.
+Cathy and I try to meet up almost once a week at a coffee shop to get some work done for TBS which is nice too, but every once in a while I like to force myself to head out solo.
 It helps to switch up my surroundings and get the creative juices flowing a bit more.
 After visiting Chrome Yellow Trading a few weeks back, I was instantly inspired between the navy/charcoal building (hello future outfit backdrop) to the minimalist interior and absolutely delicious coffee to finally round up my favorite spots in ATL.
 So here are what I think are the best coffee shops in Atlanta.
-These are my top 7 favorites to hang out at whether it’s for a good cup of coffee, croissant or to get work done.
+These are the 7 best Atlanta coffee shops to hang out at whether it’s for a good cup of coffee, croissant or to get work done.
 These are definitely a must visit.

 1. Corso Coffee

 I live in Buckhead and typically find myself at one of the few coffee shops in the area that aren’t Starbucks.
 Atlanta traffic royally blows, so heading to Edgewood to visit a personal favorite spot isn’t always ideal.
 To satisfy my coffee shop craving, Corso is a solid choice.
 Corso Coffee is the closest thing to a true Italian coffee shop in my opinion.
-Between their amazing croissants (quite possibly the best in the city) and all the marble and bistro tables, it’s a solid favorite.
+Between their amazing croissants (quite possibly the best in the city and are on par with those you find in Paris) and all the marble and bistro tables, it’s a solid favorite.
 They also have great sandwiches, cocktails and gelato.
 I mean, it’s perfect.
 Their patio is great during the spring time before it gets too hot.

 Address // 3065 Peachtree Rd NE